hmcts/finrem-case-orchestration-service/README.md

 ./gradlew build
 ```

-To get the project to build in IntelliJ IDEA, you have to:
+To get the project to build in IntelliJ IDEA, you have to do the following:

  - Install the Lombok plugin: Preferences -> Plugins
  - Enable Annotation Processing: Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors